 Examine the effect of a change in variable x1 on a change in y independent of the effect of variables x2 and x3.
 TRUE/FALSE

-Examine which variables x1, x2, and x3 are significantly associated with y.
+Examine which variables x1, x2, and x3 are significantly associated with y after controlling for others.
 TRUE/FALSE

 Identify the relative importance of x1, x2, and x3 in explaining variation in y when standardizing each x variable by its standard deviation and mean.
 TRUE/FALSE